 - Shortage of bricklayers and construction workers could adversely affect housing supply.
 Immigration can help fill labour shortages in these semi-skilled jobs and help the construction industry.

-To some extent the problem could be solved by dealing with root cause of housing crisis which is lack of affordable housing, but this is quite difficult to achieve in practise.
+To some extent, the problem could be solved by dealing with the root cause of housing crisis which is lack of affordable housing, but this is quite difficult to achieve in practice.

 - High immigration boosts real GDP